What is a PIK Loan?

 A payment-in-kind (PIK) loan is a loan characterized by the fact that the payment of interest is not always made in cash.
 Instead, interest can be paid by a borrower in a deferred manner via the issuance of additional securities in lieu of paying interest in cash.
-The PIK loan enables the debtor to borrow without having the burden of a cash repayment of interest until the end of the loan.
+The PIK loan enables the debtor to borrow without having the burden of a cash repayment of interest until the loan term is ended.
 PIK loans are more commonly used in leveraged buyout (LBO) transactions.

 Upon maturity or refinancing of the loan, the total amount of the original loan plus the PIK notes issued in lieu of interest is repaid.

 PIK loans are taken if a company has a liquidity problem, but has the capability to pay interest without paying in cash form.
 This is attractive to companies that want to avoid making current cash outlays for debt interest, such as during a management or leveraged buyout, or during a growth phase of the business.
 In order to protect their liquid assets, companies pay their liabilities with the help of new liabilities.